Voices for Peace

 This page is dedicated to the voices of those who address peace advocacy in an essential way.
 The views and opinions expressed therein are those of the writers and they alone are responsible for their authenticity.
-By providing a forum of ‘guest editorial / opinion’ we hope to take a step towards the lofty ideal of peace.
+By providing a forum of ‘guest editorial / opinion’ we hope to take a step towards the lofty ideal of peace through understanding and harmonious coexistence for the human family.

 "This Western interest in the liberty of Muslim lands is understandable, and is even welcomed by the liberal Muslims of the Middle East, such as myself.
 But the same Western concern, in my view, has led to some misinterpretations of the problem.
 The most common, and the most mistaken, is the argument that the root of the problem is nothing other than Islam itself."